Please check your VIN to make sure it's valid and try your search again.

 "Have to say I am surprised how much valuable information you guys were able to give me.
 Thanks a lot." - John K.

 Buying a preowned car in New Jersey can be a complex and somewhat daunting process.
-Shaped by the state's unique economic and regulatory conditions coupled with high insurance rates, pothole riddled roads, crumbling infostructure a competitive used car market, there are several hurdles that can complicate the car-buying process in this state.
+Shaped by the state's unique economic and regulatory conditions coupled with high insurance rates, pothole riddled roads, crumbling infrastructure and a competitive used car market, there are several hurdles that can complicate the car-buying process in this state.

 One of the other major factors playing a serious role in New Jersey's used car market is related to the state's significant economic hardships and challenges.
 New Jersey has a higher poverty rate and lower median household income in certain areas and a higher than average cost of living.
-According to the U.S. Census Bureau, the poverty rate in some parts of New Jersey is 15% which is 3% higher than the national average.
-People experiencing these economic hardships may not prioritize vehicle maintenance leading to a used car market saturated with poorly maintained vehicles with various condition issues requiring immediate repair.
+According to the U.S. Census Bureau, the poverty rate in some parts of New Jersey is 15%, which is 3% higher than the national average.
+People experiencing these economic hardships may not prioritize vehicle maintenance, leading to a used car market saturated with poorly maintained vehicles with various condition issues requiring immediate repair.

 Further exacerbating the hardships that come with used car buying in this state are the stringent regulations when it comes to vehicle titles and registrations.
 The New Jersey Motor Vehicle Commission (MVC) reports that over 15% of used car transactions in the state involve some form of title or registration issue such as liens, salvage titles or missing documentation.
 NJ is home to the highest number of registered salvaged title vehicles in the country.
-A salvage branded title vehicle indicates that it was at one point declared a total loss by an insurance company which can reduce the resale value of the car by up to 40% according to a report by the Insurance Information Institute.
+A salvage branded title vehicle indicates that it was at one point declared a total loss by an insurance company, which can reduce the resale value of the car by up to 40%, according to a report by the Insurance Information Institute.

-New Jersey also has some of the strictest emissions standards in the country which can make it challenging to find a car that meets all the requirements.
+New Jersey also has some of the strictest emissions standards in the country, which can make it challenging to find a car that meets all the requirements.
 The New Jersey Department of Environmental Protection (NJDEP) follows the California Air Resources Board (CARB) standards, which are more stringent than federal standards.
 This means that many older or out-of-state vehicles may not be eligible for registration in New Jersey without significant modifications.
-Vehicles in states with strict emissions standards are 25% less likely to pass emissions tests on the first attempt according to a study by the National Bureau of Economic Research.
-Coupled with the fact that the used car market in New Jersey is flooded with cars with little prior maintenance history, prior accidents, neglected problems and improper repairs you are more likely to buy a car that will not meet NJ emission standards when shopping for a preowned car in New Jersey.
-These legal standards and lack of quality inventory can delay the transfer of ownership and lead to legal complications and a wide variety of car ownership related issues from unexpected repairs to fines and denial of registration renewal.
+Vehicles in states with strict emissions standards are 25% less likely to pass emissions tests on the first attempt, according to a study by the National Bureau of Economic Research.
+Coupled with the fact that the used car market in New Jersey is flooded with cars with little prior maintenance history, prior accidents, neglected problems and improper repairs, you are more likely to buy a car that will not meet NJ emission standards when shopping for a preowned car in New Jersey.
+These legal standards and lack of quality inventory can delay the transfer of ownership and lead to legal complications and a wide variety of car ownership related issues, from unexpected repairs to fines and denial of registration renewal.

-Given the unique challenges of buying a preowned car in New Jersey it may be advisable to look for pre-owned vehicles outside of the state.
+Given the unique challenges of buying a preowned car in New Jersey, it may be advisable to look for pre-owned vehicles outside of the state.
 However, if you do not have the means or the time to travel to have the vehicle inspected outside the state there are still steps you can take to safeguard your interest.
 The first step would be to always get a full vehicle history report in New Jersey prior to purchase.
 This report may provide crucial information about the car's past, including:

-By obtaining a comprehensive vehicle history report in New Jersey you can gain valuable insights into the car's condition and avoid many of the pitfalls associated with buying a car in New Jersey.
-While this step won't solve all the challenges it may help reduce the risk of purchasing a car with hidden issues.
+By obtaining a comprehensive vehicle history report in New Jersey, you can gain valuable insights into the car's condition and avoid many of the pitfalls associated with buying a car in New Jersey.
+While this step won't solve all the challenges, it may help reduce the risk of purchasing a car with hidden issues.

-By taking the time to research the vehicle's past and having it inspected by a trusted professional automotive technician you will greatly reduce your chance of buying a vehicle with undisclosed preexisting issues.
+By taking the time to research the vehicle's past and having it inspected by a trusted professional automotive technician, you will greatly reduce your chance of buying a vehicle with undisclosed preexisting issues.

 Growing Population